jasongrimes/grimesit-mm/_pages/services.md

 REST has become one of the most common API architectures, and I've built and consumed many REST APIs over the years.
 I also like GraphQL for solving some of the shortcomings of resource-based APIs.

 ## Web infrastructure

-From bare metal to cloud, servers to VMs, containers to serverless, I've been scaling real-world web applications for decades.
+From bare metal to cloud, servers to VMs, and containers to serverless, I've been scaling real-world systems for decades.
 Before that, I was a network engineer in Silicon Valley.
-I know the web all the way down to TCP/IP.
+I know the web down to TCP/IP.

 ### Development environments